bitlabstudio/django-forms-ajaxified/README.rst

 view and initially retrieve the returned partial.

 Now you should write a simple Form and a FormView that returns the partial template that renders this form.
-By adding the ``AjaxifiedFormMixin`` you teach your form to return proper JSON responses when handling POST requests.
+By adding the ``AjaxFormViewMixin`` you enable your view to return proper JSON responses when handling POST requests.
 We only show a code snippet for one such FormView but you could have many of them and load them all in a TemplateView that ties everything together:

 .. code-block:: python

     from django.views.generic import FormView
-    from forms_ajaxified.forms import AjaxifiedFormMixin
+    from forms_ajaxified.views import AjaxFormViewMixin
     from myapp.forms import MyForm

-    class MyFormView(AjaxifiedFormMixin, FormView):
+    class MyFormView(AjaxFormViewMixin, FormView):
         form_class = MyForm
         template_name = 'myapp/partials/my_form.html'